Traderain/VolvoWrench/README.md

   - Auto update
   - Demo editor?
 (Might not be a good idea idk yet)
   - Demo doctor
+  Check the roadmap file for more info!
+(I will try to update it)

   If you have any idea for a feature please make an Issue and I will most likely add it.